Enneagram Type 2: "The Helper" - Masters of Empathy & Connection

 Learn more about other types in relationships

-đŸ’Œ The Professional Helper: Type 2s in the Workplace
+đŸ’Œ The Helper at Work: Type 2s in Professional Environments

 Type 2 personalities bring distinctive strengths and face unique challenges in professional environments, often becoming the relational glue that holds teams and organizations together: